dan1229/django_dans_notifications/README.md

 ]
 ```

-2. Include the notifications URLconf in your project urls.py for the REST API endpoints like this:
+3. Include the notifications URLconf in your project urls.py for the REST API endpoints like this:

 ```python
 path("api/notifications/", include("django_dans_notifications.urls")),
 ```

-3. Run `python manage.py migrate` to create the models.
+4. Run `python manage.py migrate` to update your database schema.

-4. Create notifications via the API endpoints, in code or your Admin portal.
+5. Create notifications via the API endpoints, in code or your Django admin portal.

 ### Requirements